Why the Wild Needs Wolves

 Leading the Pack in Endangered Wolf Recovery

 Did you know?
 Every Mexican wolf in the wild today can trace his or her roots back to the Endangered Wolf Center.
-Founded in 1971 by beloved zoologist and Mutual of Omaha’s Wild Kingdom host Marlin Perkins and his wife, Carol, our Center continues to lead the pack with pioneering science, cross-fostering, reintroduction and inspiring educational programs.
+Founded in 1971 by beloved zoologist and Mutual of Omaha’s Wild Kingdom host Marlin Perkins and his wife, Carol, the Endangered Wolf Center continues to lead the pack with pioneering science, pup fostering, rewilding and inspiring educational programs.

 In the Spotlight